Gunmen kill 24 in attack near church in Burkina Faso

-OUAGADOUGOU, Burkina Faso (AP) - Gunmen killed 24 men , including a church pastor, and kidnapped three others on Sunday in Burkina Faso, an official said.
+OUAGADOUGOU, Burkina Faso (AP) — Gunmen killed 24 men, including a church pastor, and kidnapped three others on Sunday in Burkina Faso, an official said.
 It was the latest attack against a religious leader in the increasingly unstable West African nation.

 The mayor of Boundore commune, Sihanri Osangola Brigadie, said the attack occurred in the town of Pansy in Yagha province.
 The roughly 20 attackers separated men from women close to a Protestant church.
 At least 10 other people were injured.